ClickHouse/clickhouse-jdbc-bridge/README.md

 ```
 Options meaning:

-`--connection-file` a .properties file, containing so-called "aliases" for connections (see below)
+`--datasources` a .properties file, containing so-called "aliases" for connections (see below)

 `--driver-path` a path to a directory, containing jar-files with JDBC driver's implementation.
 Bridge will automatically
 find implementations of `java.sql.Driver` in each jar, and make it available for usage